odoo/documentation/content/applications/sales/point_of_sale.rst

 :guilabel:`Resume` if the session was already open.

 .. note::
-   Multiple users can be connected to the same session at the same time.
-However, the session can only be open once on the same browser.
+   :doc:`Multiple users <point_of_sale/employee_login>` can be logged into the same session at the same time.
+However, the session can only be opened once on the same browser.

 .. _pos/sell: